Beez-universal-macro-team/main/README.md

 ## Step 5

-Set the settings to your needs
+Set the settings to your needs *Don't forget movespeed*

 ## Step 6